 In light of this legitimacy, an increasing number of international lawyers recognize that the Earth Charter is acquiring the status of a soft law document.
 Soft law documents like the Universal Declaration of Human Rights are considered to be morally, but not legally, binding on state governments that agree to endorse and adopt them, and they often form the basis for the development of hard law.

-Major changes in how we think and live are urgently needed, the Earth Charter challenges us to examine our values and to choose a better way.
+At a time when major changes in how we think and live are urgently needed, the Earth Charter challenges us to examine our values and to choose a better way.
 The Earth Charter provides a very valuable educational instrument.
 It encourages us to search for common ground in the midst of our diversity and to embrace a global ethic that is shared by an ever-growing number of people throughout the world.